 Walk the frill-free boardwalk

 Unlike neighboring shore towns, Spring Lake’s 1.9-mile boardwalk is simple, with no amusements, and stretches the entire length of the beach, making it easy to navigate with a stroller or with kids.
-We prefer to visit in the evening when it cools down and let the kids get some energy out.
+We prefer to visit in the evening when it cools down and let the kids burn off some energy.
 Walking the boardwalk takes a little over half an hour from Lake Como at the north end to Sea Girt at the south end.
 And if you’re planning to make it a full-on beach day, the boardwalk is your go-to for storing coolers (since food is not allowed on the beach) and taking a breather, as there’s a snack bar, outdoor showers, and bathrooms located on the north and south ends of the boardwalk.

 Stop by the chic shops

-We always make sure to stop by downtown Spring Lake on Third Avenue, which has unique stores and trendy boutiques.
+We always make sure to stop by downtown Spring Lake on Third Avenue, where there are unique stores and trendy boutiques.
 There are no parking meters or streetlights, and the pretty, landscaped street has a very relaxed vibe.
 My kids are always ready to curl up with the latest picture books at Thunder Road Books, while I shop for bathing suits at Bare Wires Surf Shop and browse adorable baby and children’s outfits at Hive Baby & Children’s Boutique.
 Another favorite is Noon, where you can always pick up a gift, such as jewelry or their handmade, bright tea towel, and enjoy a latte (they have a coffee bar) while you shop.

 Elevated restaurants for every tastebud